BLACK+DECKER EM720CB7 Turntable Motor Replacement — Step-by-Step Guide

 Step 3: Locate the Turntable Motor

-With the bottom panel removed, you will see the internal base of the microwave.
-The turntable motor is a small component — typically white or black in color, roughly the size of a large matchbox — mounted near the center of the base plate.
+With the bottom panel removed, you’ll see the internal base of the microwave.
+The turntable motor is a small component—typically white or black, about the size of a large matchbox—mounted near the center of the base plate.
 It connects directly to the shaft coupling that protrudes up through the floor of the cooking cavity.
-You will see a 2-wire connector (usually red and white, or black and white wires) leading away from the motor body to the main wiring harness.
+You should see a 2-wire connector (usually red and white, or black and white wires) leading away from the motor body to the main wiring harness.

 Step 4: Disconnect the Wire Harness